Navigating Age Restrictions in Sweden

 In Sweden, both online gambling and the grocery delivery market are predicted to grow, respectively, by 7,59% and 10,97% annually over the next five years.
 Since age-restricted products can be ordered online, delivery services face an ever-growing need for secure age verification processes.

-According to the law, the seller is responsible for ensuring that the customer is above the legal age.
+According to the law, the seller is responsible for ensuring that the customer is above the legal age for purchasing alcohol, tobacco, and nicotine products.
 Customers must present a form of ID when their age is in doubt.
 When age verification happens online, a simple checkbox is not enough: The seller must be able to accurately verify the customer’s age.

 In order to stay compliant, online age verification must be as secure as physical age verification.